Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 Winner: Runway

-Runway is the stronger choice when the team needs more control around generated footage instead of a purer generation-first experience.
+Runway is the stronger choice when the team needs more control, a clearer paid publish path, and a documented team-governance story around generated footage.

 Where the workflows split